Patch Patterns

 What Microsoft's kernel fixes look like for each bug class -- with before/after pseudocode and AutoPiff rule mapping.

 This page catalogs the 7 most common patch shapes across the KernelSight corpus.
-Each pattern maps to AutoPiff detection rules for automated patch analysis.
+Each pattern maps to AutoPiff detection rules and references the CVEs where Microsoft applied that specific fix.

 Patch Categories